radical-cybertools/radical.saga/docs/source/adaptors/saga.adaptor.ssh.rst

 Description
 -----------

-This adaptor points to a ssh public/private keypair and user_id to be used for backend connections.
+This SSH :class:`saga.Context` adaptor points to a ssh public/private keypair and user_id to be used for ssh based backend connections.
+For example, an ssh context can be use to start jobs (:class:`saga.job.Job`) via ssh, to copy files (:class:`saga.filesystem.File`) via sftp, etc.

+Not all supported attributes have to be defined when using an ssh context adaptor -- unspecified attributes will have sensible default values.
+For example, if a private key is defined as ``c.user_cert``, then the corresponding public key (``c.user_key``) will be automatically derived by adding ``'.pub'``.
+The ``c.user_id`` will default to the local user id, and the default passphrase in ``c.user_pass`` will be empty.

 Example